 Over the past decade we have coordinated more than 20 national and international workshops – in collaboration with prominent academic, industry, government and NGO partners – on the production and use of biomethane (aka RNG) made from organic waste feedstocks.

 Since 2009, when EV began exploring opportunities to advance the organic waste-to-fuel strategy, the number of projects producing biomethane in the US has grown from a few dozen to more than 250.
 The number of heavy-duty buses and trucks powered by renewable, clean-burning and low-carbon RNG fuel has grown from a few hundred to more than 50,000.
 NYC now has a fueling station that carries exclusively biomethane to power medium and heavy-duty trucks, and the MTA – North America’s largest transportation network – is using biomethane to fuel roughly 700 of its buses.

 In 2022, more than 350 million gallons of high-carbon diesel fuel (up from 20 million gallons in 2013) were displaced by RNG, eliminating over 2.5 million tons of CO2 emissions.
-Moreover, the RNG industry has created more than 4,000 jobs and attracted investment of close to $1 billion during this six-year period.
+Moreover, the RNG industry has created more than 10,000 jobs and attracted investment of close to $10 billion during the past decade.

 Producing Widely Used Case Studies, Analyses, and Groundbreaking Reports

 EV continues to be a go-to resource for project analyses and case studies detailing the various RNG projects in the US.
 We’ve co-authored two biomethane case studies with the Department of Energy’s Argonne National Laboratory (ANL).
 We’ve also worked with ANL annually since 2016 to maintain a comprehensive database of RNG-production facilities around the country.

 In 2019, Energy Vision worked closely with the Colorado Energy Office to develop a statewide assessment of the potential for RNG to be produced and used in the state’s transportation sector.
 In 2017 we prepared a comparative economic analysis of biomethane, including production potential and procurement opportunities for The Port of Seattle, which has committed to being the “greenest” port in America by 2025.